 Texas, especially its small towns in rural areas, was no exception.
 In some places, cheap motel rooms that were neither clean nor safe, were rented on an almost continual basis.
 “Obviously the need was and still is there,” David says.

 Consequently, rental fees at Studio Street were made truly affordable.
-They range from $95 per week for the smallest Monoquad to $150.00 per week for the largest dome.
-That fee is less a $5 to $10 discount for on-time payments and includes all utilities paid.
+They range from $95 per week for the smallest Monoquad to $150 per week for the largest dome — utilities included.

 But despite its low rental fees, Studio Street consistently shows a profit!